burhan3759/burhan3759.github.io/_posts/life/2020-04-16-early-education-and-lifes.markdown

 ---
 layout: post
-title:  "Early Education and Lifes"
+title:  "Early Education and Life"
 date:   2020-04-16 00:05:00 +0800
-categories: Kids Life
+categories: life
+tags: life
-permalink: /posts/early-education-and-lifes
+permalink: /posts/:categories/early-education-and-life
 ---

 &nbsp; Normal healthy childhood, I am the eldest in my family and as you know the eldest got either special treatment or the worse `Haha`.
 I got the special one, my parents say I am a silent guy outside and very naughty inside the house.
 My dad is really cool, he always buys me a lot of toys, this makes me become adamant when I see a toy at a shop.
 I will cry and try to get that toy :laughing:.
 Yeah that’s me when I was young.
 But age changed me, I became a better person.
 I use my brother now to get what I want :smiling_imp: he is more adamant then me `HAHAHA`.
 I missed that childhood